MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Get-Acl.md

 ### -AllCentralAccessPolicies
 Gets information about all central access policies that are enabled on the computer.

-Beginning in Windows Server® 2012, administrators can use Active Directory and Group Policy to set central access policies for users and groups.
+Beginning in Windows Server?
+2012, administrators can use Active Directory and Group Policy to set central access policies for users and groups.
 For more information, see "Central Access Policies" at http://go.microsoft.com/fwlink/?LinkId=238408http://go.microsoft.com/fwlink/?LinkId=238408.

 This parameter was introduced in Windows PowerShell 3.0.